dgarage/LightningBenchmarks/README.md

 ![facet](images/Benchmarks4-RunAlicesPayBob-facetTimeline.png)

-First thing to note is that compared to `Alice pays Bob` case, there is, from the beginning a difference of 100ms from the beginning, which might indicated some lock contention.
+We can notice that in `Alice pays Bob` case, the line has an intercept of `+100ms` compared to `Alices pay Bob`, which might indicated some lock contention.

-While there is some improvement, the slope is not going up three times lower.
-This indicate some performance issues on Bob level.
+The slope is 2495 for `Alice pays Bob` and 1120.75 for `Alices pay Bob`.
+This shows that the cause for the slowdown is mainly related to the number of payments.

+## Conclusion

+This project is about having an easy way to setup a reproductible environment for running and comparing benchmarks.

+While the analysis of the three previous scenaris highlighted some performance issues and numbers, those are only an example among others.

 ## Remaining work to do

 * Support for [Eclair](https://github.com/ACINQ/eclair) and [LND](https://github.com/lightningnetwork/lnd).
+* Generating source code level profiling
 * Being able to run different node version side by side to compare the performance on same plots.
 (This can be done by creating alternative `actor-fragment.yml`)

 ## License